FILMS DEPICTING PEDERASTY

 Living with Michael Jackson, Julie Shaw, Great Britain, 2003, 110 minutes.
 Interviews over eight months of the famous singer by masterfully manipulative journalist Martin Bashir, who won Jackson's trust to gain unprecedented views into his private life, including his intimacy with boys, only to betray him at the end with unexpected and witheringly hostile questions about it (while falling short of suggesting the relationships were sexual, as many in fact were).

 A Loving Friend, Kerry Negara, Australia, 2009, 46 minutes.
 A propagandist documentary about the sexual liaisons of Australian artist Donald Friend with boys in Bali in the 1960s, contriving to shame his friends and the artistic establishment for "double standards" in approving of him despite his supposedly being a "self-confessed pedophile" (actually he confessed only to being a pederast and that on the basis of an affair with a youth of 18).
-Dolog, the youngest lover mentioned by Friend himself, appears to say only that he minds his sex with Friend being exposed to the world's knowledge (it's apparently despicable of a library to publish this in written form, but fine for Negara to broadcast it with the addition of a live Dolog!).
+Dolog, the youngest lover mentioned by Friend himself, is invited to join the attack, but says only that he minds his sex with Friend being exposed to the world's knowledge (it's apparently despicable of a library to publish this in obscure written form, but fine for Negara to broadcast it with the addition of a live Dolog!).

 Mandragora, Wiktor Grodecki, Bohemia, 1997, 126 minutes.
 Asher Archive.
 About the mental and physical decline of 15-year-old Marek (Miroslav Caslavka) who runs away from his village to Prague, where he and his new found friend David (David Svec) get involved in drugs and prostitutes themselves.